coder7475/coder7475/README.md

 # About Me:

 Greetings!
-I'm Robiul, an enthusiastic MERN (MongoDB, Express.js, React.js, Node.js) stack developer embarking on the thrilling adventure of transforming my aspirations into code.
-As a newcomer to the professional realm of web development, I am actively seeking opportunities to kickstart my career and contribute my skills to innovative projects
+I'm Robiul, an enthusiastic MERN (MongoDB, Express.js, React.js, Node.js) stack developer.
+As a newcomer to the professional realm of web development, I am actively seeking opportunities to kickstart my career.

-## Current Overview:
+# Current Overview:

 - 🌱 I’m currently learning TypeScript and Next.js
 - 📫 How to reach me: robiulhossain7475@gmail.com